- Updated on October 29, 2020

-Blood ketone strips were quite expensive just 2-4 years ago, at about 4-5 USD per one test.
-But due to huge popularity of low carb diets, it is now at about 1 USD per one blood ketone measurement: KETO-MOJO 50 Blood Ketone Test Strips.
+Blood ketone strips were quite expensive just 2-4 years ago, at about 4-5 USD per test.
+But due to the huge popularity of low carb diets, it is now at about 1 USD per one blood ketone measurement: KETO-MOJO 50 Blood Ketone Test Strips.

 Your blood ketone levels in ketosis are from 1 up to 4-5 mmol/l.
 If you do not measure blood ketones, there are other criteria of ketosis that do not require equipment to measure something.
 These criteria are provided right below here as your bonus content.
 The bonus content also lists some crucial supplements and personal tips that will help you to make the transition to ketosis or keto-adaptation easier.

 As explained above, in ketosis, you can easily skip breakfast and have enough energy for breathing and physical exercise.

 These supplements and tips will help to make a transition to ketosis easier:

 – use about 5-10 g of bacon or bacon fat to prevent or stop excessive food cravings (these mini snacks dramatically reduce hunger for overweight people)

 – use 1/2-1 teaspoon of sea salt every day with warm water

 – use one multivitamin-multimineral tablet supplement (such as Centrum)